incandenzadev/hedera-local-node/README.md

 ## What is a Local Node?

 A local node is a local instance of the Hedera network.
 Developers can stand up their own local networks to test out various features for development purposes.
 A local node is composed of one mirror node and one consensus node.
-See [INSERT_DOCS_HERE]() for more details.

 ## Requirements